 Symptoms may include shortness of breath, frequent coughing and/or wheezing, chest pain, and frequent lung infections, such as bronchitis or pneumonia.
 Becoming easily fatigued or short of breath during mild exercise (exercise intolerance) is sometimes an early symptom of lung damage.
+If you begin to experience these symptoms, discuss them with your healthcare provider.
+A consultation with a lung specialist (pulmonologist) may be recommended.

-What monitoring is recommended?
+What monitoring is recommended if I have no symptoms?